APPRENTICESHIP CAREER FOCUS

 Two Institutional Development Apprentices support all areas of the Development and Marketing departments, including but not limited to event coordinating, fundraising, grant writing, annual Gala and Children’s Ball support, PR, Graphic Design, grassroots marketing, social networking and patron services.
 Other projects will be based on the apprentice’s interests and department needs.

-Read Q&A From a Former Institutional Development Apprentice!
+Read Q&A with a former Institutional Development Apprentice!

 ACCESS & INCLUSION